-First District Second District Third District Fourth District Fifth District Sixth District Seventh District Eighth District Mr. Randy McKinney Mrs. Betty Peters Mrs. Stephanie Bell Dr. Ethel H. Hall Mrs. Ella Bell Mr. David F. Byers, Jr. Mrs. Sandra Ray Dr. Mary Jane Caylor The public junior college system of Alabama was established in 1963 through the efforts of Governor George C. Wallace and the Alabama Legislature.
+The public junior college system of Alabama was established in 1963 through the efforts of Governor George C. Wallace and the Alabama Legislature.
 Enterprise was selected as the site for one of the original twelve state junior colleges.
-Area citizens and civic groups raised money for the purchase of a 100-acre campus site, donated library materials, and provided a number of scholarships - thus beginning a history of college and community cooperation for which Enterprise-Ozark Community College is noted.
+Area citizens and civic groups raised money for the purchase of a 100-acre campus site, donated library materials, and provided a number of scholarships-thus beginning a history of college and community cooperation for which Enterprise-Ozark Community College is noted.

 On September 25, 1965, the first freshman class, numbering 256 students, was registered at the College which was originally named Enterprise State Junior College.
 These students attended classes in rented rooms in downtown Enterprise and in the educational building of the First Methodist Church.
 Fortunately these makeshift arrangements lasted only during the first year, for in the fall of 1966 the present campus was occupied.
 This campus has grown and now consists of seven modern buildings situated on a beautifully landscaped site.
-An addition to the Learning Resources Center in Snuggs Hall, an addition to Lolley Hall, and the newly constructed Talmadge Hall were occupied Spring Quarter of 1990.
+An addition to the Learning Resources Center in Snuggs Hall, an addition to Lolley Hall, and a new building-Talmadge Hall-were occupied Spring Quarter of 1990.
 In 1983, the College began offering credit courses and non-credit short courses at the Fort Rucker Site.

 Upon the retirement in 1981 of the College's first president, B.A.
 Forrester, Dr. Joseph D. Talmadge was appointed President of the College.
 Dr. Talmadge had served as Dean of the College since its establishment and provided dynamic leadership for the development of the College's academic program.
 He retired in September of 1994.
 When Dr. Talmadge retired, Vice Chancellor for the Alabama Department of Postsecondary Education, Dr. Stafford L. Thompson, was appointed Interim President.
 Dr. Thompson was appointed President of the College on March 28, 1996.
+He retired July 1, 2008.
+At that time, Dr. Nancy W. Chandler was appointed by Mr. Bradley Byrne, Chancellor of the Alabama Community College System, as Interim President.
+Dr. Chandler came to EOCC from Faulkner State Community College where she served as Vice President of Instruction, Institutional Advancement and Effectiveness.
+She was appointed President of the College on May 28, 2009.

-In February 2003, the Alabama State Board of Education approved the reorganization of Enterprise State Junior College with the Aviation Campus at Ozark and the Aviation Center at Mobile of George C. Wallace Community College - Dothan.
+In February 2003, the Alabama State Board of Education approved the reorganization of Enterprise State Junior College with the Aviation Campus at Ozark and the Aviation Center at Mobile of George C. Wallace Community College-Dothan.
 This created a new comprehensive community college which was named Enterprise-Ozark Community College.